kvaksin/rdvapp/README.md

 ### Recent Updates

 **October 2025 - Latest**
+- ✨ **NEW**: Smart notification navigation - clicking notifications opens relevant action pages
+- ✨ **NEW**: Enhanced notification system with actionable vs informational indicators
+- ✨ **NEW**: Complete user management system with role-based authentication
+- ✨ **NEW**: User registration and approval workflow (admin approval for class leads)
+- ✨ **NEW**: Bulk user deletion functionality with checkbox selection
+- ✨ **NEW**: Class assignment request system for parents and class leads
+- ✨ **NEW**: Admin dashboard for managing class assignment requests
+- ✨ **NEW**: Comprehensive notification system for user actions
+- ✨ **NEW**: Role-based navigation and page access control
 - ✨ **NEW**: Delete booking functionality with confirmation dialogs
 - ✨ **NEW**: Automatic slot release when bookings are deleted
-- ✨ Added complete i18n support (French, English, Dutch - 61 translation keys)
+- ✨ Added complete i18n support (French, English, Dutch - 61+ translation keys)
 - ✨ Implemented class-based appointment system
 - ✨ Added ICS calendar export for bookings
 - ✨ Per-class schedule URLs and management